timothyas/xesn/paper.md

 the Lorenz96 system with dimension $N_u=256$ and subdivide the domain into
 $N_g = \{2, 4, 8, 16, 32\}$ groups.
-We then fix the problem size such that $N_r*N_g = 16,000$, so that the timing results reflect strong scaling, i.e., as determined by Amdahl's Law [@amdahl_1967].
+We then fix the problem size such that $N_r*N_g = 16,000$, so that the timing results reflect strong scaling.
+That is, the results show how the code performs with increasing resources on a fixed problem size, which in theory correspond to Amdahl's Law [@amdahl_1967].
 The training task and resources used are otherwise the same as for the standard ESN results shown in \autoref{fig:eager}.
 We then create 3 different `dask.distributed` Clusters, testing: